padmakarkotule/python-101/docs/ansible/ansible_doc_sample_readme.md

 ![alt text][logo]
 [logo]:/img/logo.jpg
-# GS Lab - IDM Cloud Automation
+# Ansible best practices and template - By Padmakar
 GSLab IDM Cloud Automation Services provide an orchestration and automation platform with enterprise-ready IaaS and PaaS services to provision VM and installation of tools/components.